Beneficiary Onboarding Module

 Beneficiary API Response

-After a successful creation or update, the onBeneficiaryCreated or onBeneficiaryUpdated event will fire with a response payload.
-Your callback function should capture the beneficiaryToken from this response, as shown in the JSON structure below:
+After a successful creation or update, the event will fire with a response payload containing the crucial beneficiaryToken.

 {